 Affinity Diagram

 An Affinity Diagram, also known as the KJ Method, is a tool used for organizing large amounts of disorganized information into groups based on their natural relationships and affinity (similarity of characteristics).
-The process has you place unorganized ideas generated from a session into meaningful and connected themes.
+The process has you place unorganized ideas generated from a brainstorming session into meaningful and connected themes.
 The goal of this process is to take a broad range of ideas and organize them so they can be more effectively analyzed.

 About the Affinity Diagram